Adamskoullos/JavaScript-OOP/README.md

 ----------------------------------------------------------------------

-### Constructor Functions
+### Classes, Constructors & Factory Functions
-**Traditional Syntax**

-Constructors are used to create new instances of an object/function.
-They do not return a value, instead when they are called they attach their function definition (the object and its key value pairs including methods) to the new variable name, creating a new object.
-The function can be called anytime to create a new instance of the object.
-One powerful characteristic of creating functions via a constructor is that the 'new' function inherits object characteristics that allow the keyword 'this' to be scoped to the function as an object, rather than 'this' meaning the global Object as is the case with a normal function definition or expression.
+Factory functions return an object without using the 'new' keyword, they also do not use the 'this' keyword.
+Factory functions can add any properties and behaviours before the return statement and these will be included in the closure when the object is returned and assigned to the new variable name.
+Factory functions are the most explicit way of creating new objects.

+Both classes and constructor functions use the 'new' and 'this' keywords in their construction.
+Adding prototypes to classes is quick and easy and clean, all the code is contained within the class scope.

+Below is an example of the code pattern to set classes, constructors and factory functions up:

 **Code snippet example to be added here**